Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 Purpose

-The new aged care standards require staff and consumers to work differently in aged care services.
+The new aged care quality standards require staff and consumers to work differently in aged care services.

-• How do you support your staff, board, consumers to understand the aged care standards?
+• How do you support your staff, board, consumers to understand the aged care quality standards?

 • How can you engage people in plain English to understand the standards?